LibreBlogOrg/LibreBlog/README.md

 Currently, there is only one theme and the possibility to customize the colors.
 So if you enjoy designing themes, please read this [article](https://blog.libreblog.org/articles/creating-a-new-theme) and consider making a theme available to the community :purple_heart:.

+**Supported Browsers**: The [editor](https://editor.libreblog.org) website is supported on Chromium-based browsers, including Google Chrome and Microsoft Edge.
+Other browsers may not be compatible.

 ## Project dependencies

 This project depends heavily on these two projects: